Are you trying to decide what to serve with pizza?

 Or you’ve soundly rejected the grease-and-coagulated-cheese orthodoxy in favor of knocking out your own perfectly serviceable Margherita at home.

-If there’s one thing the fast-food industrial complex really got right, it’s pizza.
+If there’s one thing the fast-food industrial complex got right, it’s pizza.

-And the talented among us are even producing more than passable pizzas at home with nothing but a cast-iron pan and loads of patience.
+And the talented among us produce more than passable pizzas at home with nothing but a cast-iron pan and loads of patience.

 What do you get when you pile spicy sausages, sharp goat cheese, and fleshy poblanos inside a richly meaty mushroom?